How to start a blog (NZ)? (A comprehensive step by step guide)

 If you want more functionalities you will have to purchase a pro version which only costs $65 NZD ($49 USD) per year.

-- You may not be able to do much customisation on free version.
+You may not be able to do much customisation on the free version.

-- Enable Admin Notification Email.
-This will email you as soon as some submits the form on your blog.
+Enable Admin Notification Email.
+This will email to you as soon as someone submits the form on your blog.

-- You can change settings by click on blue gear icon.
+You can change settings by clicking on the blue gear icon.

 The contact form is now ready.
 Let’s add to the Contact Us page we created earlier.